 - Max number: eight

 - Background: preferably white

-- Content: props and accessories
+- Content: props and accessories accepted, but explaining that they're sold separately

-- Format: JPEG (.jpg), TIFF (.tif), or GIF (.gif) - Logos and watermarks are forbidden
+- Format: JPEG (.jpg), TIFF (.tif), or GIF (.gif)

+- Logos and watermarks are forbidden

 Engaging Bullet Points

 Think of this section as the highlight of your product page.
 If it's good enough, customers might not even need to scroll down the page before they buy.
 It can include up to 5 bullet points.
 Each one has a recommended limit of 80 characters, though the upper limit can go up to 255 characters.